furkanfatihkok/TGY2024-GoGame/README.md

 ## Usage

-###  Home Screen //TODO:
+###  Home Screen

 1. Open the app on your simulator or device.
-2. Browse the coins, click on the sections to see the values of the coins.
+2. You can access the game information by clicking on the screen where we see the games.
+And we can see the game dates and ratings.
-3. Go to Coin Detail by tapping on the relevant coin.
+3. Tap on the relevant game to go to Game Detail.

 <p align="left">
   <img src="https://github.com/furkanfatihkok/TGY2024-GoGame/assets/113316242/72dee8b8-8aaa-47cd-8c00-e758e156a297" alt="Home Screen" width="200" height="400">